MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-waterfall.md

 <!--
 ---
 title: Ask the user questions | Microsoft Docs
-description: Learn how to use the waterfall model to ask user for multiple inputs in the Bot Builder SDK.
+description: Learn how to use the waterfall model to ask user for multiple inputs in the Bot Framework SDK.
 keywords: waterfalls, dialogs, asking a question, prompts
 author: v-ducvo
 ms.author: v-ducvo